HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 ### `embed_update(client,message,result)`

-Called when only message's embeds are updated and the message is not edited.
+Called when only a [message](Message.md)'s embeds are updated and the message is not edited.

 The `result` can be:
  - `1` if sizes are updated.
  - `2` if embed links are added.
  - `3` the amount of the embeds is lowered.
-Can be caused only by a bug.
+Should be caused only by a bug.

 ### `emoji_create(client,guild,emoji)`